-I am currently a Ph.D. candidate at the University of Illinois Urbana-Champaign, advised by Alexander Schwing.
+I am a Ph.D. candidate at the University of Illinois Urbana-Champaign, advised by Alexander Schwing.

 Before that, I was at The Hong Kong University of Science and Technology, advised by Yu-Wing Tai and Chi Keung Tang.

-We look at video object segmentation from a memory perspective and design a pipeline that models both short-term and long-term dependencies effectively.
+Approaches video object segmentation from a memory perspective with a pipeline that effectively models both short-term and long-term dependencies.

 Used by supervisely and Track-Anything.